thisiseddy-ab/ng-mdx-remote/projects/ng-mdx-remote/README.md

 ```

-### Usin Rehype Twemoji Plugin
+### Using Rehype Twemoji Plugin

 The rehype-twemoji plugin is a powerful tool within the Rehype ecosystem that enhances HTML content by transforming standard Unicode emojis into Twitter-style emoji images (SVG or PNG).
 This plugin allows you to maintain a consistent, high-quality emoji appearance across all platforms, making your content visually appealing and easily recognizable.

-## Key Features
+#### Key Features

   * Twitter-Style Emojis: Converts standard Unicode emojis into Twitter’s Twemoji images, available in both SVG and PNG formats.

   * Consistent Rendering: Ensures that emojis are displayed consistently across all platforms and devices, regardless of native emoji support or rendering differences.

   * Customization Options: Allows for customization of the emoji format (SVG or PNG) and provides options for setting the size and styling of the emojis.

 ```bash
 # https://www.npmjs.com/package/rehype-twemoji